Great place to explore and work through early December 2021!

 Room and Board

 Employees may reside onsite in dormitories.
 Rooms and baths are shared.
 Meals are served in the employee dining room for all employees.
-Linens and bedding is available. $13.00 per day is deducted from your paycheck for room and board.
+Linens and bedding are available. $13.00 per day is deducted from your paycheck for room and board.
 A $100 room deposit is required.
 Laundry facilities are free for all employees.

 Employee discounts are offered in the Gift Shop, General Store, and Dining Room.
 Complimentary National Park Service Shuttle access.
+Plus others.

 Getting Here and Getting Around

 For pickup and transportation to The Lodge at Bryce Canyon, please plan to end your itinerary at Cedar City, UT.
 Travel to and from southern Utah is at the employee’s expense.
-We are unable to provide lodging prior to your agreement arrival date.
+We are unable to provide lodging prior to your agreed arrival date.
 You must contact us at least two weeks prior to travel if you require a ride from Cedar City, UT.

 Nearest International Airports: Las Vegas, Nevada & Salt Lake City, Utah